chonglab-pitt/ff15ipq-19F/README.md

     * using these files, all results should be reproducible
 * not all original files were included due to size limitations
     * raw data is available upon request: please email dty7@pitt.edu
-* TODO: analysis branch for Python scripts used for analysis and figure generation
+* see analysis for Python scripts used for analysis and figure generation